Jnash1997/physics-engine/README.md

 ## Overview

-A light weight 2D physics engine implemented in C++, designed for educational purposes and portfolio demonstration.
+A light weight physics engine implemented in C++, designed for educational purposes and portfolio demonstration.
 The engine currently supports basic circular object physics including collision detection and response.

+## Development Approach

+Some sections of the source code for this project contain extensive inline documentation, more than would be seen typically in production code.
+This is because one of the primary goals of this project is a personal learning exercise for C++ concepts and syntax.
+These extensive inline comments therefore serve the purpose of documenting my learning process.
+If this then also aids in the learning of other developers examining the project, that is an added bonus.

 ## Features